All Products

 Control schema changes at the sink

-Flink CDC offers granular control over schema evolution.
-You can configure rules to define which change types are propagated to the sink, preventing data loss or service downtime from unexpected changes.
+In data synchronization scenarios, Flink CDC offers fine-grained schema evolution management.
+You can configure rules to control which schema change types reach the sink.
+This prevents data loss or service interruption from unexpected changes.

 Config option